 Different roles require different levels of commitment and amount of time.
 They're designed to be as flexible as possible and the Student Union can provide training and support to help you carry out your responsibilities.

-Apart from the full-time officer roles (which are full-time paid positions for a year), all the roles are designed to run alongside your studies and as a rule would only need around an average of 3 hours per week to undertake.
+Apart from the Sabbatical Officer roles (which are full-time paid positions for a year), all the roles are designed to run alongside your studies and as a rule would only need around an average of 3 hours per week to undertake.

 Sometimes candidates running in the same set of elections end up helping each other out and it can be a great way to get to know other people so don't worry about working on your own.